ininex/KinectV2_to_MATLAB/README.md

 # KinectV2_to_MATLAB
 Import Kinect V2 (New Sensor) Skeleton Joints Points Cloud to MATLAB for Further Analysis

 Want to explore more?
-Check my ChallengePost below:) http://challengepost.com/ininex?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav
+Check my ChallengePost here:) --> http://challengepost.com/ininex?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav
 # Steps to follow:
 1. Download the KinectV2_to_MATLAB folder under KinectV2_to_MATLAB repository.
 MAKE SURE YOU HAVE VISUAL STUDIO 2013 TO COMPILE IT.